sveetch/djangocms-inspector/README.rst

 DjangoCMS Inspector
 ===================

-A set of tools to inspect a DjangoCMS project.
+Toolkit to ease some DjangoCMS usages.

 Dependancies